-In September, Jacopo collaborated with the Art Center “Jam Factory” as part of the residence “I’m where I’m fine.”
-Soon the artist returned to Ukraine with an informal visit: for travel and his own research works.
+In September, Jacopo collaborated with the Jam Factory Art Center as part of the “I’m Where I Feel Good” residency.
+At the end of autumn, the artist returned to Ukraine with an informal visit: for travel and his own research.
 The Jam Factory Art Center team used this opportunity to hold an educational event.

-The Video recording will be available soon.
+A video of the workshop will be available soon.